LearnSphere/WorkflowComponents/AnalysisBkt/README.md

 Carnegie Mellon University, Massachusetts Institute of Technology, Stanford University, University of Memphis.
 Copyright 2016.
 All Rights Reserved.

+# LearnSphere and Tigris

+[LearnSphere](LearnSphere.org) is co-developed by the [LearnLab](http://learnlab.org) – a flagship project of [Carnegie Mellon](http://cmu.edu)'s [Simon Initiative](https://www.cmu.edu/simon).
+It is community software infrastructure for sharing, analysis, and collaboration of/around educational data.
+LearnSphere integrates existing and new educational data infrastructures to offer a world class repository of education data.

+[Tigris](https://pslcdatashop.web.cmu.edu/LearnSphereLogin) is a workflow authoring tool which is part of the community software infrastructure being built for the LearnSphere project.
+The platform provides a way to create custom analyses and interact with new as well as existing data formats and repositories.

-# Tigris's Bayesian Knowledge Tracing (BKT) Workflow Component
+# Tigris Bayesian Knowledge Tracing (BKT) Workflow Component

-Tigris is an open analytic method library and workflow-authoring environment for researchers to build models and run them across datasets.
-Bayesian Knowledge Tracing workflow component is one of the Tigris's student modeling components.
+Bayesian Knowledge Tracing (BKT) workflow component is one of the building blocks in Tigris.
+It implements student modeling approach based in Hidden Markov Models.
+BKT can be run on most of the LearnSphere datasets without prior adaptation.

 # Bayesian Knowledge Tracing Overview